Measuring the Graph Concordance of Locally Dependent Observations: Permutation Inference on Graph Concordance

 A notable aspect of Theorem 1 is that despite the fact that the permutation test statistic does not involve centering explicitly, the confidence interval is still asymptotically valid regardless of whether $C(G_n)=0$ or not.

-The condition in (\ref{cd6}) allows for the maximum degree $d_{mx,n}$ to increase up to a polynomial rate.
-However, one should not interpret the condition (\ref{cd6}) as part of a description of the way the network forms and grows in reality.
-The condition should be used to gauge the finite sample environment in which the validity of the inference justified assuming large $n$ becomes reliable in finite samples.
+The condition in (\ref{cd6}) allows for the maximum degree $d_{mx,n}$ to increase at a certain polynomial rate.
+One should not interpret the condition (\ref{cd6}) as part of a description of the way the network forms and grows in reality.
+The condition should be used to gauge the finite sample environment in which the validity of inference justified assuming large $n$ becomes reliable in finite samples.